-All school staff should take care not to place themselves in a vulnerable position with a child.
+All Trust staff should take care not to place themselves in a vulnerable position with a child.
 It is always advisable for interviews or work with individual children or parents to be conducted in view of other adults.
+Guidance about conduct and safe practice, including safe use of mobile phones by staff and volunteers will be given at induction4.